Synonym(s): Firefish, Zebrafish, Ornate Butterfly-Cod, Turkeyfish

 Native Origin: Occurs in the West Pacific ocean.

-The first official recorded occurrence of Lionfish in Texas was documented in 2011, and known personal accounts date back to 2000.
 Current distribution maps are available from the USGS Nonindigenous Aquatic Species database at: http://nas.er.usgs.gov/queries/collectioninfo.aspx?SpeciesID=963.

 May be confused for other Scorpionfish, but most probably can be mistaken for the Devil Lionfish, Pterois miles, a close relative and also an invasive, though not as prevalent as the Red Lionfish Pterois volitans.